 The Most Popular Types of Wearable Tech

 It’s impossible to predict what will emerge in the future, but smartwatches and fitness devices currently dominate the world of wearable technology.
-A typical smartwatch is capable of performing a variety of tasks including things like playing music, giving directions, and relaying notifications and texts from your phone.
+A typical smartwatch is capable of performing a variety of tasks including things like playing music, giving directions, and relaying notifications and texts from your Iphone xr.
+If you onw an Iphone with a cracked screen, see here the phone screen repair – Pro Phone Repairs of Albuquerque.

 While these two broad categories constitute the majority of wearable tech on the market today, new ideas are being made possible every day as technology becomes more accessible.
 Look for these to start entering and challenging the industry over the next few years.